Golden ratio: Optimization

+It is impossible to perfectly evenly arrange $n$ points on a sphere for most values of $n$.
+Given a collection of points on the sphere, there are several possible criteria for judging how evenly distributed the points are, but there is no known method for producing an optimum arrangement, except for a few specific values of $n$.
+(The Thomson problem seeks to minimize the electric potential when the points are imagined as charged particles, while the Tammes problem seeks to maximize the minimum distance between points.)

-There is no known general algorithm to arrange a given number of nodes evenly on a sphere, for any of several definitions of even distribution (see, for example, Thomson problem or Tammes problem).
-However, a useful approximation results from dividing the sphere into parallel bands of equal surface area and placing one node in each band at longitudes spaced by a golden section of the circle, i.e. $360^\circ~\!/\varphi \approx 222.5^\circ\!$.
-This method was used to arrange the $1500$ mirrors of the student-participatory satellite Starshine-3.
+However, a useful approximation to an optimal arrangement results from dividing the sphere into parallel bands of equal surface area and placing one point in each band at longitudes separated by the golden angle $360^\circ/\varphi^2 \approx 137.5^\circ\!$, an arrangement sometimes called a Fibonacci lattice.
+Such an arrangement of points can be used for numerical integration on the sphere, for example in numerical weather prediction.
+This method was also used to arrange the 1500 mirrors of the student-participatory satellite Starshine 3.

 The golden ratio is a critical element to golden-section search as well.

 Disputed observations

 Examples of disputed observations of the golden ratio include the following:

 Nautilus shells are often erroneously claimed to be golden-proportioned.